Making money from your website isn’t a myth. It’s doable by anyone.

 That’s because there’s no middle-man or person in between you and the buyer that’s taking a ‘cut’ from the money earned.

 This approach seems fairly straightforward because you can simply sell these products directly through your website and get paid immediately.
 Unfortunately, it’s not that simple in reality.

-Creating good products that are well made and polished require a ton of time and additional resources (like design, content, etc.).
+Creating good products that are well made and polished requires a ton of time and additional resources (like design, content, etc.).
 There’s a lot of ‘hidden costs’ in both time spent and the contractors to collaborate with.
-Selling your own products on your site also brings up problematic issues like payment gateways (how are you going to collect payment?), shipping (how are you going to mail or distribute the products?) and taxes (oh man, don’t even get me started with that one!).
+Selling your own products on your site also brings up problematic issues like payment gateways, shipping, and taxes.

 If it doesn’t sound like enough work already, you’ll also need a well designed, persuasive landing page to make sure your product has a strong conversion rate.

 How to set up a PayPal “Buy Now” button on WordPress

 If you don’t have a ton of monthly visits, but you do have a strong, engaged community?
 Simply ask your readers to donate!

 Accepting one-off donations isn’t a fast road to wealth, but it can help you cover expenses in the short-term if people like what you have to say and want to support your journey.

 For example, PayPal offers little donation buttons that only take about ten minutes to add to your website.
 These buttons offer you a quick way to recoup what you might want to be spending on a good web hosting, new product creation, research, and all of the other costs to maintain a healthy, active blog.h